robinalexandraremollo4/REMOLLO_ROBIN/README.md

 Instructions:
 1. Create a DataFrame named `selected_cars` containing only the records for three models: `Datsun 710`, `Lotus Europa`, and `Ferrari Dino`.
 2. For these records, retain only `Model`, `mpg`, `cyl`, `hp`, and `gear`.
 Select the rows by their model values rather than by row numbers.
 Display `selected_cars` and its shape.
-3. **Required check**: The final DataFrame must contain exactly three rows and five columns.
+**Requirement**: The final DataFrame must contain exactly three rows and five columns.

 The following methods were used in this problem: